HArcitecht/ASI-E8-Alignment-Core/README.md

+Pro-Tip for Non-Technical Users: If the architectural language is dense, copy this text into your AI assistant and use the prompt: 'Explain the logic of this protocol as if I were a partner in a high-precision systems project.

-​The Einstein Swarm: Protocol Documentation
+'​The Einstein Swarm: Protocol Documentation

 ​1.
 Mission Statement